 Tinfoil is used to suture the polymer clay to the skeleton while baking.
 It also saves on the amount of clay that you use.
 Be generous with tinfoil and use it to give your figure some meat and basic body structure.
 I like to reuse the tinfoil that I originally used on the cookie sheet when baking my previous polymer clay creation.
 You’ll learn quickly that tinfoil is your friend.
 It also stifles the two sharp ends of the craft wire so you’ll no longer be at risk of being poked.

 Wrap the tinfoil around the figure tightly.
 Make sure the entire skeleton is tightly wrapped.

 13. Begin shaping the figurine

-You probably thought adding shape to your figurine started once the clay is finally added.
+You probably thought to add shape to your figurine started once the clay is finally added.
 Actually, shaping begins with the tinfoil.
-Notice how I keep the waist thinner while making the upper body, especially the chest thicker.
+Notice how I keep the waist thinner while making the upper body, especially the chest, thicker.
 We’re creating an action figure prototype here and I want him to be muscular and in good shape.
 The plans for this start now.

 14. Wrapping the tinfoil is complete

 Okay, wrapping the figure in tinfoil is now complete.
 For the head/face, just wrap it once keeping it very thin.
 You’ll see why later.
 When I get to this point in creating the figure, I usually call it a day.
 Even though the entire process took about thirty minutes or so, I like to be fresh and well rested before adding any of the clay.
 This way I can usually get through it in one shot.